Jay-JayG/CS361/README.md

 # CS361

-1. Instructions on How to Request Data from the Microservice:
+## 1. Instructions on How to REQUEST Data from the Microservice:

 The microservice is a python script which can be called with arguments via subprocesws calls or system calls.